CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 IOP acts as a hub which routes the messages between CPOs and eMSPs, so IOP does not own objects exchanged by these two actors during their communication.

-**IOP is not the owner of the exchanged resources.
-Following this principle, IOP uses “country-code” and “partner-id” of the object owner during communication with other operators.**
+**<ins>IOP is not the owner of the exchanged resources.
+Following this principle, IOP uses “country-code” and “partner-id” of the object owner during communication with other operators.</ins>**

 For example, IOP pushes Locations of a CPO to an eMSP using “country-code/party-id” of the CPO in the URL.